Pips Answer for Saturday, December 20, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-20
+NYT Pips easy answer for 2025-12-20

-Answer for 2025-12-20
+Complete answer for 2025-12-20 (Easy)

 Solving today's Pips set was a fun journey through different logic styles.
 I started with Ian Livengood's Easy puzzle.
 The first thing that caught my eye was the 'sum target 8' in the top right.
 Looking at my domino pile, [4,4] was the only pair that could possibly make an 8, so I locked that in vertically.